Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Greenville, accounting for 43.26% of the city's housing units.
-Other types of housing that are prevalent in Greenville include single-family detached homes ( 34.98%), row houses and other attached homes ( 11.71%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.81%).
+Large apartment complexes or high rise apartments are the single most common housing type in Greenville, accounting for 43.27% of the city's housing units.
+Other types of housing that are prevalent in Greenville include single-family detached homes ( 34.67%), row houses and other attached homes ( 12.98%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.81%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Greenville differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Greenville - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Greenville real estate investment or home purchase decisions.